Mixture model for designs in high dimensional regression and the LASSO: Introduction

-One of the most surprising and important discoveries from these recent extensive efforts is that, under appropriate assumptions on the design matrix $X$, and for most regression vectors $\beta$, the support of $\beta$ can be recovered exactly when its size is of the order $n/\log(p)$; see \cite{Bickel:AnnStat09}, \cite{Bunea:EJS07}, \cite{CandesPlan:AnnStat09}, \cite{Wainwright:IEEEIT09} for instance.
+One of the most surprising and important discoveries is that, under appropriate assumptions on the design matrix $X$, and for at least most regression vectors $\beta$, the support of $\beta$ can be recovered exactly when its size is up to the order of $n/\log(p)$ and the nonzero components are sufficiently large; see \cite{Bickel:AnnStat09}, \cite{Bunea:EJS07}, \cite{CandesPlan:AnnStat09}, \cite{Wainwright:IEEEIT09} for instance.
 Moreover, under similar assumptions, the prediction error can be controlled adaptively as a function of the sparsity of $\beta$ and the noise variance; see for instance \cite{CandesPlan:AnnStat09}.

-Similar rates can be achieved by other method, involving for instance penalization, but the main advantage of the LASSO over most competitors is that a solution can be obtained in polynomial time, following the definition of complexity theory.
-A very efficient algorithm is, e.g., \cite{Becker:SIAMImSc10}.
-Many implementations are available on the web.
+A great amount of work has been devoted to finding error bounds on $X\beta$ \cite{CandesPlan:AnnStat09}, \cite{ChandrasekaranRechtParriloWillsky}, \cite{Zhang:sharp}, \cite{ChretienDarses:IEEEIT12}, etc. Oracle inequalities for this problem are divided into two different classes depending on the so called "regime": the first class describes the slow rate regime and does not require any particular assumption on $X$, while the second class describes the fast rate regime which does require some structural assumptions on $X$.